datanav/docs/technical/customcrm-hubspot.rst

      - Hubspot Data Type

-Custom Product to Hubspot Product
+Custom Product to HubSpot Product
 ---------------------------------
-Every Custom Product will be synchronized with a Hubspot Product.
+Every Custom Product will be synchronized with a HubSpot Product.

-Once a link between a Custom Product and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Custom Product and a HubSpot Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Custom Product and a Hubspot Product:
+The following properties are synchronized between a Custom Product and a HubSpot Product:

 .. list-table::
    :header-rows: 1

    * - Custom Product Property
-     - Hubspot Product Property
+     - HubSpot Product Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-Custom Quote to Hubspot Quote
+Custom Quote to HubSpot Quote
 -----------------------------
-Every Custom Quote will be synchronized with a Hubspot Quote.
+Every Custom Quote will be synchronized with a HubSpot Quote.

-Once a link between a Custom Quote and a Hubspot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Custom Quote and a HubSpot Quote is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Custom Quote and a Hubspot Quote:
+The following properties are synchronized between a Custom Quote and a HubSpot Quote:

 .. list-table::
    :header-rows: 1

    * - Custom Quote Property
-     - Hubspot Quote Property
+     - HubSpot Quote Property
-     - Hubspot Data Type
+     - HubSpot Data Type